despotadesdibujau/southsmalltalks/docs/how-to-deploy-in-pharo.md

 ```st
 2+2
 ```
-- and then paste the below in a terminal
+- and then paste the next lines in a terminal
  ```sh
 curl get.pharo.org/vm61 | bash \
 && curl get.pharo.org/61-minimal | bash \